lgustavosoftwareengineer/giftcard-website/CONTRIBUTING.md

 - Package version
 - Node version
-- Brief but thorough description of the issue
+- Brief but through description of the issue